 • 40% at the delivery and approval by the Bank of the Third deliverable: Final Report

 IX.
 PAYMENT AND CONDITIONS OF EMPLOYMENT

 9.1 Compensation will be determined in accordance with Bank’s policies and procedures.
 In addition, candidates must be citizens of an IDB member country.

-X. Consanguinity

-10.1 Pursuant to applicable Bank policy, candidates with relatives (including the fourth degree of consanguinity and the second degree of affinity, including spouse) working for the Bank as staff members or Complementary Workforce contractuals, will not be eligible to provide services for the Bank.